This guide outlines the expected level of details that a Data License should contain.

 - SPECIAL CONDITIONS: Describe any additional data sharing terms for agreement

-- REQUIREMENTS FOR SENATE MATCHING: Outline the details of your data match
+- REQUIREMENTS FOR PRIVACY PRESERVING MATCHING: Outline the details of your data match

 1. Summarise what you'd like to do in this project